Spoken Past

 Essays, guides, and myth retellings grounded in sources.
 Evidence first, clear writing, and context you can trust.

-How Were Northern Europe’s Bog Bodies So Perfectly Preserved?
+How Were Europe’s Bog Bodies So Perfectly Preserved?

 Muspelheim: The Fire Realm Norse Gods Could Never Control

 Muspelheim existed before creation and will outlast the gods themselves.
-Learn what Norse sources really say about this primordial fire…
+What Norse sources say about this primordial fire realm and…

 How Geology Proved the Pythia Delphi Prophecies Were Real